 (Also if any collaborations might be in the process of forming)

-Here are four inspirational projects/examples, outlining a framework:
+Here are two inspirational projects/examples, outlining a framework:

 Body Weather Farm